Raised Crosswalk

 Usage: Limited

 A marked pedestrian crosswalk at an intersection or a mid-block location constructed at a higher elevation than the adjacent roadway.
-A raised crosswalk is essentially a speed table that meets the adjacent curbs, and has a full-width crosswalk contained within the flat portion of the table, usually 10- to 15-feet wide.
-It combines the benefits of a Raised Speed Reducer with increased accessibility and enhanced visibility for the pedestrians crossing.
+A Raised Crosswalk is essentially a speed table that meets the adjacent curbs, and has a full-width crosswalk contained within the flat portion of the table, usually 10 feet wide.
+It combines the benefits of a raised speed reducer with increased accessibility and enhanced visibility for the pedestrians crossing.
+Review Raised Speed Reducer

 click to see the enlarged image